bootstrap-vue/bootstrap-vue/src/components/overlay/README.md

       },
       onClick() {
         this.busy = true
-        // Simulate a async request
+        // Simulate an async request
         this.setTimeout(() => {
           this.busy = false
         })